Future Tenses ESL Games, Activities and Worksheets

 Change your Mind

-ESL Will and Going To Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Controlled and Freer Practice - Pre-intermediate (A2) - 20 minutes
+ESL Going To and Will Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Controlled and Freer Practice - Pre-intermediate (A2) - 20 minutes

-In this free future tenses speaking activity, students ask about future plans using be going to and make spontaneous decisions with will.
+In this free making decisions activity, students ask be going to questions to confirm plans for tomorrow and change their minds by making spontaneous decisions with will.
 Students hold their cards so that the side marked 'Plan' is facing them and the side marked 'Decision' is facing away.
-Students then go around the class and ask and answer questions about their future plans using the cards as prompts.
-When a student asks the question on their card, their partner uses will to make a spontaneous decision about the plan by choosing from two prompts.
-In the activity, students repeat the same question several times but practice making different decisions each time they change partner.
-When the students have spoken to several partners, they exchange cards and repeat the activity.
+Students then go around asking questions to confirm a plan for tomorrow with each student using their cards as prompts, e.g. 'Are you going to go to the gym tomorrow?'
+When a student asks a question, their partner changes their mind about the plan and uses will to make a spontaneous decision by choosing from two prompts, e.g. 'No, I think I'll play tennis.'
+In the activity, students repeat the same question several times, but practice making different decisions each time they change partner.
+When the students have spoken to everyone, they exchange cards and repeat the activity.

 Change your mind Preview